Estonian Gin & Distilleries in Estonia

 What is Estonia's history with spirits and distilling?

-Tarvo: There is a lot of information to be found on Estonian Distilling on the Moe website.
-Moe is where we buy our rye base spirit.
-They have a fascinating timeline on their page that begins from 1485.
+The Moe Distillery Museum website has a fascinating timeline on their page that begins from 1485.
 It states on the timeline, "In Estonia. the first written record of alcohol goes back to 1485, when the Reval Great Guild of wine producers issued an order prohibiting the residents of suburban areas to sell spirits in town.
 This year officially marks the beginning of alcohol production in Estonia.
 Only members of the Great Guild, merchants, and their widows had the right to produce alcohol for sale."
-If you want to find out more about Estonian Distilling you can look at the Moe History page here.
+Find out more about Estonian Distilling on the Moe History page here.

 How has the Estonian Gin industry developed in recent years?